An Adaptive Locally Connected Neuron Model: Focusing Neuron: Discussion

 \section{Discussion}

-The experiments demonstrated that focusing neurons can change and learn their local receptive field regions and sizes.
-This capacity enabled the neurons to focus on informative features and steer away from the redundant-noisy inputs.
+The experiments demonstrated that focusing neurons can adapt and learn their local receptive field locations and sizes.
+This capacity enables the neurons to focus on informative features and steer away from the redundant inputs.

-We compared a network of fully connected layers to a network of focusing neuron layers.
-In common image recognition datasets, the focused networks demonstrated significantly better than the dense networks, especially in more noisy and difficult domains such as MNIST-cluttered and CIFAR10.
+When placed after inputs in standard image recognition data sets, the focusing layers demonstrated significantly better performance than the dense layers.
+However, in relatively noisy and challenging data such as the MNIST-cluttered, CIFAR-10, and LFW-Faces the difference was remarkable.
+Moreover, the experiments showed that a focused network with 256 neurons in the hidden layers could work more effectively than a dense network with 256, 800 or 1024 neurons in the hidden layers.
+However, in 1D data sets the focusing network performed better than the dense network only in the (spatial) DNA data set.

 The focusing neuron model is not designed for feature extraction.
-It is not expected to compete with convolutional kernels which use shared weights to their advantage for feature extraction.
-However, the experiments demonstrated that the focusing layers produced significantly better results when they replaced the dense layers in a convolutional network.
+It is not translation invariant.
+It is not expected to compete with convolutional kernels which share weights for translation equivariant feature extraction.
+However, the experiments demonstrated that when used for classification of convolutional features, focusing layers may work similar to or in some cases better than dense layers (see CNN+Fcs results for MNIST-CLT and CIFAR-10).
+In transfer-learning, employed as a classification layer, the focusing layers used the flattened output of the convolution stacks as the input.
+It is perhaps, due to the highly refined feature representation or the reduced input length that no advantage could be observed over the dense layers.

-We have seen that focusing neurons can establish local connections.
-However, a focusing neuron is limited by its aperture of the whole input field.
-It contributes to the minimization of global errors by adapting to the local cues given by the local gradient.
-Though the focus parameters are only updated at the neuron level, we have witnessed collective partitioning of the whole input domain in several cases.
+Focusing neurons can establish local connections, but, their view is still a part of the whole input field.
+They contribute to the minimization of global errors by adapting to the local cues given by the local gradient.
+Though the focus parameters are only updated at the neuron level, they could collectively partition the whole input domain in many cases.
+In addition, they would form narrow or wider apertures according to different roles (feature extraction or classification).
+However, adapting to the best input positions can cause neurons to become sensitive to the positional information and overfit.
+For example, in the MNIST-cluttered set, the manually tuned fixed focused model (Fixed-s) worked better than the trained model (Focused-s).

-A focusing neuron is equipped with three different parameters -weights, $\sigma$, $\mu$ to control the magnitude of the incoming signal.
-Still, it is slightly more resistant to overfitting than a fully connected neuron because the receptive field is local.
-However, we observed overfitting tendencies at some enlarged weights.
-As in a fully connected neuron, additional regularization schemes can be used to compensate for the tendency to overfit.